exercism/ruby/exercises/concept/instance-variables/.docs/instructions.md

 ## 1. Make new attendees

-Implement the `initialize` method of the `Attendee` class, it should take a height (in centimeters) and store it as an instance variable
+Implement the `Attendee#initialize` method of the `Attendee` class, it should take a height (in centimeters) and store it as an instance variable

 ```ruby
 Attendee.new(106)